woldner/VisualLinter/README.md

 When you open or save `test.js` `VisualLinter` will use the `.eslintrc` file in the `tests/` directory.

-If you have a personal config file in your home directory (`~/.eslintrc`), it will only be used if the checkbox `'Use personal ESLint config instead of local'` is checked under `Tools > Options >  VisualLinter`.
+If you prefer using a personal config file located in your user home directory (e.g. `~/.eslintrc`), be sure to tick the checkbox `'Use personal ESLint config instead of local'` under `Tools > Options >  VisualLinter`.

 If there are multiple config files in the same directory, `VisualLinter` will only use one.
 The priority order is: